Making Dreams a Reality

 The Foundation selects recipients based on financial need, academic merit, equine involvement and civic activities.
-These individuals are today’s students and tomorrow’s leaders of the equine industry.
+These individuals are today’s students and tomorrow’s equine industry leaders.
 With an education, great mentoring and a love of the American Quarter Horse, these young adults will become the industry’s next generation of owners, breeders, trainers, journalists and veterinarians.

 AQHA, the Foundation and its donors are honored to have created a legacy of support for its youth members.
 These scholarship recipients will be individuals who carry with them a passion and dedication to the American Quarter Horse as they begin their careers.
 They are the faces of AQHA’s next generation.